GeiserX/genieacs-docker/README.md

 docker-compose up -d
 ```

-Change manually `FS_HOSTNAME` to your local IP/hostname in `/opt/genieacs/config/config.json`.
-In order to do that, you need to be inside of the container.
-That is done issuing the command `docker exec -it genieacs /bin/bash`.
+To log into the container, issue the command `docker exec -it genieacs /bin/bash`.
 If you happen to be managing this setting in your company, better to have some knowledge of Docker.

 ### Use of the Vagrantfile
 If you want to use GenieACS inside a VM you have a Vagrantfile ready to be deployed in VirtualBox.
 Although the use of Vagrant alongside VirtualBox is more development-oriented, it can be used along with your private Hyper-V or VMware cluster too, if you change the Vagranfile accordingly.